raphaelcruzeiro/jquery-notebook/README.md

 # Usage

 **Prerequisites:** jQuery-Notebook's default styling [FontAwesome](http://fontawesome.io/) draw the icons on the _context bubble_.
-You can install both FontAwesome and jQUery-Notebook through bower with the following command:
+You can install both FontAwesome and jQuery-Notebook through bower with the following command:

 `bower install jquery-notebook font-awesome`